The Challenge:

 The Solution:

 CGR assigned a team of associates to brainstorm solutions for all known problems.
 First, we tackled field failures and delivery problems.
-The difficulties in manual assembly rendered us unable to control the process, so we designed and built a custom automation assembly machine.
+The difficulties in manual assembly rendered us unable to control the process, so we designed and built a custom automation assembly machine, essentially creating a tailored custom assembly process.

 This ensured consistent quality and increased throughput.